Eligibility Criteria

 All applicants can apply for these studentships, regardless of nationality.

-• MRC LID is limited to awarding up to two studentships per year to applicants who do not meet ‘Home’ fee status requirements.
+MRC LID can offer up to a maximum of two studentships per year to applicants with ‘overseas’ fee status.
 This means that competition is very strong.
+(See historical MRC LID statistics by fee status below, for reference.)

-• The funder only provides tuition fees at the ‘Home’ fee rate.
-This means that further funds are required to cover the remainder of fees.
+The funder only provides tuition fees at the ‘Home’ fee rate.
+This means that other funds are required to cover the remainder of fees each year.
+International awardees will be expected to pay the annual fee ‘top-up’ from other sources of funding (bursary, scholarship or personal funds).

 Please see MRC LID Applicant Guidance and FAQs on the MRC LID How to Apply page for further information.